gxvr/Bizplus-Enterprise-v.01/README.md

 ## Checklist
-- SPA Approach First - Since we want to achieve look and feel of native app, content must be generated dynamically on the existing page itself.
+- SPA Approach - Since we want to achieve look and feel of native app, content must be generated dynamically on the existing page itself.
 Angularjs/Vuejs are great on this type of approach.

+- Follow Microsoft Desktop Design Guidelines >>> https://docs.microsoft.com/en-us/windows/win32/uxguide/guidelines for Windows

 ## Contributing